ys-yap/ys-yap.github.io/content/_index.md

         ![Malaysia at IOAA 2019](ioaa.jpeg)

         I have served on the Academic Council for the Malaysia Olympiad on Astronomy and Astrophysics (MOAA) since 2018.
 Specifically, I coordinate academic tasks involved in the national selection, which includes problem-setting, lecturing and training in problem-solving and practical observations.
+We share the objective in providing aspiring students a pedagogical walkthrough into the field of astronomy.

+        From 2019 to 2022, I have been the coach and team leader for the Malaysia team at the IOAA in Hungary, virtual GeCAA

     design:
       columns: '2'